 Need help setting up Google Ads for your mold remediation company?

-5 Tips on How to Get Mold Remediation Leads
+4. Optimizing Your Campaign to Get More Mold Remediation Leads

 Now that you have an idea of how to create ad campaigns, here are some tips on how you can get more leads out of your mold remediation ads!

-Ad extensions make your mold remediation ads stand out among your competitors.
-In fact, using them along with your text ads can be helpful in providing additional information about your business and consumes more space compared to ads with no ad extensions at all.
+Ad assets make your mold remediation ads stand out among your competitors.
+In fact, using them along with your text ads can be helpful in providing additional information about your business and consumes more space compared to ads with no ad assets at all.

-Here are a few examples of mold remediation ads with ad extensions:
+Here are a few examples of mold remediation ads with ad assets:

-- make sure that the information that you will indicate are accurate
+- Make sure that all the information that you include is accurate

 Negative keywords are mainly used to exclude specific search queries from triggering your mold remediation ad to show up.
 The reason why you should create a negative keyword list is that it helps you focus on search queries that are more likely to convert.

-- On your Google Ads dashboard, scroll down to “Keywords.”
+- On your Google Ads dashboard, select “Search Keywords“

 Want to know more tips on how you can effectively use negative keywords?
 Check out our blog on How to Use Negative Keywords to learn more.